Round Valley Settler Massacres of 1856–1859: Incidents and death toll

-These estimates suggest well over 1,000 Yuki deaths at the hands of White settlers.
-(See Cook, Sherburne; "The California Indian and White Civilization" Part III, pg 7, for an argument in favor of the approximate reliability of figures of Indians killed at this time.)
-The White settler John Burgess testified that 10–15 Indians were killed for every beef that had been killed.
+These estimates suggest well over 1,000 Yuki deaths at the hands of white settlers.
+(See Cook, Sherburne; The California Indian and White Civilization Part III, pg 7, for an argument in favor of the approximate reliability of figures of Indians killed at this time.)
+The white settler John Burgess testified that 10–15 Indians were killed for every beef that had been killed.
 Lieutenant Edward Dillon stated that many crimes were unknown as settlers "will not testify against each other, and in most cases of this nature, Indians are the only witnesses."
 Yuki Indian depositions were taken during the investigation of the murders by the California legislature in 1860, but all of these depositions have either been lost or destroyed.

 Little retaliation or defense was possible from the Yuki.
-On 24 September 1857, over three years after the first massacre of Indians in Round Valley, Indian Agent Geiger reported that a White man had been killed by a Yuki for the first time.
-Another White man was killed in early 1858, and by the end of 1858 a total of four White men had been killed.
-Reports from the US Army suggest that at least two of the men killed were well known for grievous crimes against the Indians and that the Indians had been provoked in both instances.
+On 24 September 1857, over three years after the first massacre of Indians in Round Valley, Indian Agent Geiger reported that a white man had been killed by a Yuki for the first time.
+Another white man was killed in early 1858, and by the end of 1858 a total of four white men had been killed.
+Reports from the U.S. Army suggest that at least two of the men killed were well known for grievous crimes against the Indians and that the Indians had been provoked in both instances.